mvmijares/IKAnimations/README.md

 # IKAnimations
-This project is used to learn Inverse Kinematics using animations in Unity Engine
+This repository is a tutorial I used to learn Inverse Kinematics using animations in Unity Engine